16 Comments

 Even though overstaying your allowed time as a tourist isn’t criminalized, overstayers aren’t actively pursued and under normal circumstances you don’t have to fear any severe consequences, we highly recommend respecting the rules and regulations in Peru, including the time you can stay as a tourist in the country.

 You should be aware that from the day your tourist visa or, if you can travel visa-free to Peru, your authorization to enter and stay as a tourist for a certain time expires you are “illegally” in the country (the Peruvian Foreigner Law says, you are in the country on an “irregular immigration status”).
-While this seemingly won’t affect you much, there are consequences for overstaying, depending on your circumstances, anything from just inconvenient to not worth worrying about to becoming a problem to serious.
+While this seemingly won’t affect you much, there are consequences for overstaying, depending on your situation, anything from just inconvenient to not worth worrying about to becoming a problem to serious.

 According to the Peruvian Foreigner Law, Migraciones has four sanction levels in place for tourists overstaying their time: an overstay fine, a re-entry ban, an obligatory departure, and a deportation.
 In nearly all cases, only the first two apply, while the latter are reserved for severe cases of overstaying, most often combined with other infractions.